Operation Pitting: Afghan Relocations and Assistance Policy

 In the UK, calls were made by veterans, politicians and campaigners for the government to grant asylum to Afghans who assisted British forces during the war, such as interpreters, due to fears of Taliban reprisals.
 In December 2020, the UK government launched the Afghan Relocations and Assistance Policy (ARAP) scheme to offer relocation of eligible Afghans to the UK.
 An Afghan Threat and Risk Evaluation Unit (ATREU) was established at the British Embassy in Kabul to assess candidates.
 The scheme began to offer relocation or other assistance in April 2021.

 On 6 August, the Foreign, Commonwealth and Development Office (FCDO) advised all British nationals to leave Afghanistan immediately due to the worsening security situation; however, it warned people not to rely on the FCDO for support due to the limited capacity of the British Embassy in Kabul.
-The FCDO believed more than 4,000 British nationals were situated in Afghanistan at the time.
+The FCDO believed more than 4,000 British nationals were in Afghanistan at the time.

+In July 2025 it was revealed that the details of up to 100000 Afghans potentially covered by AARP had been accidentally disclosed and the Afghan Response Route was launched.

 Operational history

 Authorisation

 The operation was first announced on 13 August 2021 after it was authorised by Prime Minister Boris Johnson.
 Its stated aim, according to the Ministry of Defence, was to evacuate British nationals, embassy staff and Afghans eligible for relocation under the Afghan Relocation and Assistance Policy (ARAP).
 The operation began with approximately 600 military personnel, some of which were drawn from the British Army's high-readiness 16 Air Assault Brigade, tasked with logistical support and force protection.
 They were joined by a small team from the Home Office to assist the FCDO in Kabul with processing visas and other travel documents.
 Command and control for the operation was based at Permanent Joint Headquarters in Northwood, London and it was led by Commander of Joint Operations Sir Ben Key.
 The United States carried out a concurrent military operation with the same aim, code-named Operation Allies Refuge, and there were similar operations being carried out by other countries.
 The UK established an airbridge between the UK and Afghanistan with stop-overs taking place in the United Arab Emirates.
-The operation had been planned months before, however the Taliban offensive progressed far quicker than expected.
+The operation had been planned months before; however, the Taliban offensive progressed far quicker than expected.